cloudiator/colosseum/documentation/api/entities/CloudCredential.md

-user              | The username. secret            | The password. cloud             | The cloud the credential belongs to. frontendUserGroup | The frontend group that has access to it.
+user              | The username. secret            | The password. cloud             | The cloud the credential belongs to. frontendGroup | The frontend group that has access to it.

 ###Request Example